 How to Properly Apply Foundation

-When it comes to picking the perfect pairing, you should use cream with cream, liquid with liquid, and so forth.
-For powder foundations, use a concealer with a drier consistency, ideally one with a waxy base, such as the Wonder Pencil or any concealing palette, which allows you to customize your colors.
+When it comes to picking the perfect foundation and concealer pairing, we recommend using cream with cream, liquid with liquid and so forth.
+If you use a powder foundation, use a concealer with a less emollient consistency, ideally one with a natural or matte finish, like the Lancôme Teint Idole Ultra Wear All Over Full Coverage Concealer.